 - Contract for installation/repair of rip rap awarded August 2019.

-- Contract for bulge repair construction anticipated for award by the end of fiscal 2019.
+- Contract for bulge repair construction anticipated for award in 2020.